 Other written material.

-Approved laboratory exercises.
+Approved laboratory exercises and mini-projects.

 Written examination, 3 hours counts 80% and one 1h mid-term test counts 20%.

 Videos, lectures and self study: ca. 125 hours.
 Exercises with homework: ca. 50 hours.
 Laboratory exercises with homework: ca. 75 hours.

 Lectures and exercises: 50 hours, 4 hours per week.
 Laboratory exercises: 18 hours, 2 hours per week.